canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 juju run cos-configuration-k8s/leader sync-now
 ```

-You can find more information about the `cos-configuration-k8s` charm [here](https://discourse.charmhub.io/t/cos-configuration-k8s-docs-index/7284).
+For more information, refer to the `cos-configuration-k8s` charm [docs](https://discourse.charmhub.io/t/cos-configuration-k8s-docs-index/7284).

 ### Configuring Scraping intervals

 The `prometheus-scrape-config-k8s` charm included in the bundle can be used to configure
 the prometheus scraping jobs.

-In particular, it can be very crucial to configure the scraping interval to make sure
+In particular, it is crucial to configure the scraping interval to make sure
 data points have proper sampling frequency, e.g.

 ```shell